actiniumio/allspark/CONTRIBUTING.md

     ```
   - you need to validate it via vagrant

->For the Red Hat Enterprise Linux, only the actinium team could validate the playbook
+>For the Red Hat Enterprise Linux, only the Actinium team could validate the playbook

 >If you don't found a box to test your compatibility, you can contribute [Here](https://app.vagrantup.com/actinium/)